UCB-CyberSecurity-Cohort5/elk-stack-project-nbhat92/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the configuration file to Jump-Box Provisioner's /etc/ansible/files.
+- Copy the filebeat and metricbeat config files to Jump-Box Provisioner's /etc/ansible/files.
-- Update the host file to include IP addresses of the target machines within the correct host group.
+- Update the host files to include IP addresses of the target machines ELK server, metricbeat and filebeat should be installed.
 - Run the playbook, and navigate to ELK Server Kibana GUI data installation page to check that the installation worked as expected.